tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 The day ended with me heading back to the hostel and packing my bags, yet again to my final destination.
 Which was home indeed.

 I boarded a bus back to Bangalore, this one being an Airavat.
-As I felt I needed to really rest for a bit as the last few days had quite been something for me.
+As I felt I reallt need to rest for a bit as the last few days had quite been something for me.

 Reaching home, was another level of satisfaction.
 I had finally completed the trip which was an impromptu one and I was very happy that I made it.